-One to two weeks prior to death, your loved may be bedbound and may be experiencing:
+One to two weeks prior to death, your loved may be bed bound and experiencing:

-- Congested breathing from the build-up of secretions at the back of the throat.
-"The sounds this makes can be very distressing for family members, but it's not painful and can be managed in a variety of ways, including with medications," says Braun.
+- Congested breathing from the build-up of secretions at the back of the throat, which can be very distressing for family members. but which isn't painful and can be managed

 When death is imminent – within days or hours: